-Since retiring in 2016, I have been exploring various mixed mediums and processes.
+I started my artistic journey trained as an oil painter, then moved to working with acrylics and pastels.
+I started exploring various mixed mediums and processes.
 I fell in love with working with altered paper to create paper collage.
-I use an eco-friendly cleaner to dissolve the ink in recycled magazine pages.
+I alter the pages of discarded magazine pages by melting the ink with a solution, then drying the pages on a clothesline outside on bright sunny days.
 The result is an interesting array of texture and pattern, some of which I manipulate to the desired result.
 As I sit at my studio table, the pages in front of me speak to me and inspire me.
-I mount the collage on Canadian made cradled birch panel.
-I have spent many months mastering this process.
-I love experimenting with different papers, gel mediums and pigments in my works.
-I have worked in mixed media, acrylic, pastel and oil.
+Memories and emotions come out, as each tells a unique story.
+Using recycled materials on Canadian made birch panels are important and meaningful elements of my art.

 In 2003, I was honored to win the Vivian Thierfelder Trophy at the Alberta Orchid Society Show for my large oil painting, “Cattleya Hawaiian Sunset”.
 In 2003 I was awarded a commission to paint a work of the province’s official stone, petrified wood, for the 2004 Alberta Environment Week poster.
 My work, “Daily Chores”, a serene scene from the Ukrainian Cultural Village, was chosen for the Art Acquisition Program of Strathcona County.